 If your state does not legally require window guards, they are certainly a great option to prevent a tragedy from occurring on your property.

-Smoke Detectors & Carbon Monoxide Detectors:
+Smoke Detectors & Carbon Monoxide Detectors are Required Safety Measures:

 Working alarms can be the difference between life and death for tenants, and–regardless of whether children are present on your property–you are legally obligated to ensure that these are working in proper order.